- UpWealth

 From Dorm Room to Wall Street to Financial Innovation

-Over the next decade, Barker built, renovated and asset-managed over $450 million in commercial real estate.
-This hands-on experience revealed a critical gap in the market: experienced real estate owners with solid, cash-flowing properties often struggled to access flexible capital to grow their businesses.
+Over the following decade, Barker built, renovated, and asset-managed over $450 million in commercial real estate.
+That hands-on experience revealed a persistent gap in the market: experienced property owners with solid, cash-flowing assets often struggled to find flexible capital to grow their businesses.

 The Birth of Nectar: Solving a Market Gap

-In 2021, Barker and his co-founder Brittany Mosely, who also graduated from Harvard with a degree in Economics, launched Nectar to address this exact problem.
-They created a platform that provides mezzanine financing and preferred equity to experienced real estate investors with low-leverage, cash-flowing properties.
+In 2021, Barker and Mosely, who also graduated from Harvard with a degree in Economics, launched Nectar to address this gap.
+The platform provides mezzanine financing and preferred equity to experienced real estate investors who own low-leverage, cash-flowing properties.

 "As a real estate investor, your net worth is trapped in your assets," Barker explains.
 "There aren't great options to access liquidity, particularly for sub-institutional investors."